Esri/geoai-retail/docs/docs/index.md

 <iframe src="https://storymaps.arcgis.com/stories/76006dd166294e6fae7e6164a1ff0a4a" width="825" height="464" frameborder="0"></iframe>

 GeoAI-Retail is an adaptation of GeoAI-Cookiecutter tailored for  retail analysis workflows.
 GeoAI-Cookiecutter grew out of a need within the Advanced Analytics team at Esri to streamline project bootstrapping, encourage innovation, increase repeatability, encourage documentation, and encourage best practices based on [strong opinions (best practices)](#opinions).
-GeoAI-Retail implements these opinions with additional tight integration to the Esri Business Analyst extension capabilities.
+GeoAI-Retail implements these opinions with additional tight integration to the Esri Business Analyst extension capabilities heavily relying functionality from the [BA-Tools Python package](https://anaconda.org/knu2xs/ba-tools).
 This enables a data driven approach to model the relationship between who and where customers are, and customers' relationships to physical store locations using artificial intelligence.

 ## Why use this project structure?